Seth Showalter, MHA, MSW, LCSW

 Contact Email: email@example.com

-Mental Health Uncovered Podcast has a Facebook community.
-The goal is to provide a safe place to talk, process, and learn about things you can do to take steps forward as well as processing the show.
-Click the link to join:
+The podcast did have a Facebook Community.
+The goal was to provide a safe place to talk, process, and learn about things you can do to take steps forward as well as processing the show.
+Seth was never quite successful at getting this off the ground but if you'd ever like to check it out or help him make it active: click the link below!

 Seth Showalter is a single gay man who is the proud father of a lively cat by the name of Lizzie.
 He obtained a Bachelors of Social Work from the University of Missouri-Columbia, a Masters in Social Work from Missouri State University and a Masters in Healthcare Administration from Webster University.
 He is a Licensed Clinical Social Worker in the state of Missouri.
 He works as a Clinical Supervisor and Therapist in the Central Region of Missouri.
 Seth has experience with Clinical Consultation, Training, Onboarding, Utilization Management, Care Management and Crisis Intervention.
 Seth is passionate about providing support and believes that everyone deserves to be heard.

 Will Harrison's life exemplifies resiliency.
 Will has Moebius Syndrome, a rare neurological condition, that primarily affects the muscles that control facial expression and eye movement.
 Will experiences weakness or paralysis of his facial muscles.
 Will has gone on to become a therapist to impact the lives of many.